 empathy for fellow human beings

 respect for and integration of nature into daily life

 We feel it is vital for our work as teachers to exemplify these principles.
 We strive to create an environment that gently instills these values in the core fiber of the kids.
 We understand that Honeybirds will most likely be a child’s first classroom experience.
 The environment should therefore be as safe and comforting as possible.
 We refer to the space as the "nest.”
 The nest belongs to all of us.
 We all strive to upkeep it and make it better.
 The classroom itself is simple; toys are few in number and ambiguous in nature so as to allow children to imagine them in infinite ways.
 Artistic activities include painting, clay modeling, and weaving.

 Our curriculum is based on seasons, nature, and goings-on in the world.
 For example, September is harvest month, when we discuss the hard work farmers have done all year to prepare for the harvest.
 We might harvest some things ourselves, grind wheat and turn it into bread, have a harvest festival at school, and paint with wheat shoots and stamp with acorns.

 There are no formal math or reading lessons for the children.
 As they become ready, the Honeybirds will be introduced to these subjects through conceptual artistic and game-based methods.

 We make plentiful use of our kitchen!
-Every day, we prepare lunch and two snacks for the children.
+Every day, we prepare lunch and a snack for the children.
 Through our weekly Food Fairy program, we supply the whole school with homemade, delicious meals.
-All food comes from the local food co-op, is organic, non-GMO and vegetarian.
-Helping to prepare these snacks and lunches - and helping to clean up - will be part of the children’s daily rhythm.
+All food is organic, non-GMO, and vegetarian.
+Helping to prepare these snacks and lunches — and helping to clean up — will be part of the children’s daily rhythm.